junguler/junguler.github.io/README.md

 here is mine [https://junguler.github.io/](https://junguler.github.io/)

+### install VSCodium or another ide
+i recommend you install vs codium which is a foss fork of vs code to make life easier, especially since it comes with many autocomplete features which cuts down and typing by quite a lot, install it from [here](https://vscodium.com/)

 ### some basic tags and how to use them
 title: sets title of your page which is shown in the browser tab bar
 ```